 The Parish Council owns and manages over 100 plots on Churchfield and Beanfield allotments.
 Some of these plots are subdivided for those who do not need a full size allotment.
 Both allotment sites are located on Grade 2 agricultural land, and both have mains water laid on.
 To conserve drinking water, hosepipes and sprinklers are not permitted.

 Ashford Borough Council owns and manages a third, much smaller allotment site with a further eleven plots north of Bridge Street.
 This site is only accessible on foot, via The Twitten.
-Parking is severely constrained in Wye.
+Parking is severely constrained in this part of Wye.

-The parish of Wye is fortunate to have over 60% of all the designated rural allotment land in the whole borough.
+The parish of Wye is fortunate to have over 60% of all the designated rural allotment land in the whole of Ashford borough.
 Most parishes have no allotments to offer their residents.

 Allotments in Wye